The Beggars

 and when he speaks they spew.

-• “The Beggers” As a Representative of Sorrow: This poem is about the awful life of the beggers.
+- “The Beggars” As a Representative of Sorrow: This poem is about the awful life of the beggars.
 It begins when the speaker addresses the readers and asks them if they know what can be there in a heap.
-In the following line, he answers that the mound contains beggers that sell hollow of their hands.
 Then, he explains how they fill their stomach with dirt and filth.
-Since they are destined to live in filth, other people seem strangers to them.
-They seem unable to communicate normally with the stranger who tries to speak with them.
+The fact that they are destined to live in unclean conditions results in their perception of others as unfamiliar.
+It is evident that they are unable to communicate in a normal manner with the stranger who is attempting to engage with them.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ and /o/ in “it to contain beggars.
-They sell the hollow” and again the sound of /e/ in “at the mange eating away at them.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /e/ “it to contain beggars.
+They sell the hollow” and again the sound of /a/ in “at the mange eating away at them.”

-2. Alliteration: Alliteration is the repetition of consonant sounds in the same line such as the sound of /w/ in “what was” and /f/ in “full of filth.”
+- Alliteration: Alliteration is the repetition of consonant sounds in the same line, such as the sound of /w/ in “what was” and /f/ in “full of filth.”

-1. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /t/ in “it to contain beggars.
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /t/ and the sound of /l/ in “it to contain beggars.
 They sell the hollow” and the sound of /r/ in “they are pleased with their accession.”

 “They show the sightseer